 Centrifuge at 300 x g for 10 min at RT.
 Discard the supernatant and resuspend in 10 mL of 1x PBS or RPMI 1640 medium.

-Use 10 µL of the cell suspension to count the cells and check viability by trypan blue exclusion staining in a hemocytometer.
+Use 10 uL of the cell suspension to count the cells and check viability by trypan blue exclusion staining in a hemocytometer.
 Typically, 1–2 x 106 cells are obtained for each 1 mL of blood, with more than 95% viability.

 Centrifuge at 300 x g for 10 min at RT.
-Discard the supernatant and adjust the cell number to the required concentration (in this case, 3.5 x 106 cells in 200 L of 1x PBS).
+Discard the supernatant and adjust the cell number to the required concentration (in this case, 3.5 x 106 cells in 200 uL of 1x PBS).

-Load the syringe with an attached needle (28 G, 0.5”) with 3.5 x 106 of PBMCs in 200 L of 1x PBS under a certified biosafety cabinet.
+Load the syringe with an attached needle (28 G, 0.5”) with 3.5 x 106 of PBMCs in 200 uL of 1x PBS under a certified biosafety cabinet.

 Remove the mouse from the cage and hold it by the tail so that it can grip the mesh, applying gentle traction backward.
 Then, place the index and thumb fingers on the shoulders of the animal, grabbing the loose skin of the neck and using the middle finger to stabilize its back.